dlwhitehurst/anypoint-utils/README.md

 This function essentially promotes an existing (registered) API into a new environment, specified by the environment id, and using the original API id.
 A new API id for runtime auto-discovery is returned by the function.

+__getEnvironmentIdByName(token, environmentName)__

+This function returns the id for the environment name given.

 ### Notes

 As of version 1.0.18 there are still many additions needed to this, however they will be added as work